Skip to content

 In addition to the paid plan, WordPress offers a free program that you can start with; the open layout is enough to test your content.

-If, for all intent and purpose, you seek to create a more professional appearance, it is worthwhile at the bare minimum to get WordPress’ discounted paid-for plan.
+If, for all intents and purposes, you seek to create a more professional appearance, it is worthwhile to opt for WordPress’s paid plan.

 The paid plan removes WordPress ads from your site, effectively boosting your brand’s credibility.

-Each WordPress program gets more reasonably priced if you opt for yearly billing.
+Each WordPress plan becomes more reasonably priced when you opt for yearly billing.

 To demonstrate it, take a look at the following list of the monthly prices for the annual payment plans: